Denham, Western Australia: Twinned Town

 Denham is twinned with Denham, Buckinghamshire in the United Kingdom.

 Climate

 Denham has a semi-arid climate typical of the Gascoyne.
-Summers are warm but not as hot as areas further inland due to coastal influence.
-The majority of Denham's rainfall falls in winter due to cold fronts moving in off the Indian Ocean; however, the town receives far less rainfall from these systems than areas further south such as Geraldton and Perth.
-The period from September to March is largely rainless apart from possible erratic thunderstorms and influence from tropical cyclones.
+Summers are warm but, due to the coastal influence, are not as hot as areas further inland.
+The majority of Denham's rainfall occurs in winter due to cold fronts moving in from the Indian Ocean.
+However, the town receives far less rainfall from those systems than areas further south, such as Geraldton and Perth.
+The period from September to March is largely rainless, apart from erratic thunderstorms and the influence of occasional tropical cyclones.